 Become the wild in wilderness.
 Join us to find your heart in the jungle.

-Global Forest Watch, has put together a global forest interactive map where its shown the change in total forest cover and infrastructure of the zone we are going to explore.
+Global Forest Watch has put together a global forest interactive map that shows the change in total forest cover and infrastructure of the zone we explored.
 Click the map to interact with the information: